Pseudovector: Geometric algebra

 In geometric algebra the basic elements are vectors, and these are used to build a hierarchy of elements using the definitions of products in this algebra.
 In particular, the algebra builds pseudovectors from vectors.

 The basic multiplication in the geometric algebra is the geometric product, denoted by simply juxtaposing two vectors as in ab.
 This product is expressed as:

-where the leading term is the customary vector dot product and the second term is called the wedge product.
+where the leading term is the customary vector dot product and the second term is called the wedge product or exterior product.
 Using the postulates of the algebra, all combinations of dot and wedge products can be evaluated.
 A terminology to describe the various combinations is provided.
 For example, a multivector is a summation of k-fold wedge products of various k-values.
 A k-fold wedge product also is referred to as a k-blade.

 In the present context the pseudovector is one of these combinations.
 This term is attached to a different multivector depending upon the dimensions of the space (that is, the number of linearly independent vectors in the space).
 In three dimensions, the most general 2-blade or bivector can be expressed as the wedge product of two vectors and is a pseudovector.
 In four dimensions, however, the pseudovectors are trivectors.
 In general, it is a (n − 1)-blade, where n is the dimension of the space and algebra.
 An n-dimensional space has n basis vectors and also n basis pseudovectors.
 Each basis pseudovector is formed from the outer (wedge) product of all but one of the n basis vectors.
 For instance, in four dimensions where the basis vectors are taken to be {e1, e2, e3, e4}, the pseudovectors can be written as: {e234, e134, e124, e123}.